apache/spark/docs/apache-airflow/installation/setting-up-the-database.rst

 In some deployments, such as :doc:`helm-chart:index`, both initializing and running the database migration is executed automatically when Airflow is upgraded.

+Sometimes, after the upgrade, you are also supposed to do some post-migration actions.
+See :doc:`/installation/upgrading` for more details about upgrading and doing post-migration actions.